Aptech-Project/JavaFlorist/java-florist-react/README.md

 ![Product Presentation Image](https://s3.amazonaws.com/creativetim_bucket/products/83/original/opt_mk_react_thumbnail.jpg)

-**[Material Kit React](https://demos.creative-tim.com/material-kit-react/#/?ref=mkr-readme)** is a Free Material-UI Kit with a fresh, new design inspired by Google's material design and is was developed using [create-react-app](https://www.npmjs.com/package/create-react-app).
+**[Java Florist Shop](https://demos.creative-tim.com/material-kit-react/#/?ref=mkr-readme)** is a Free Material-UI Kit with a fresh, new design inspired by Google's material design and is was developed using [create-react-app](https://www.npmjs.com/package/create-react-app).
 You asked for it, so we built it.
 It's a great pleasure to introduce to you the material concepts in an easy to use and beautiful set of components.
 Along with the restyling of the Material-UI elements, you will find three fully-coded example pages, to help you design your next project.

-**[Material Kit React](https://demos.creative-tim.com/material-kit-react/#/?ref=mkr-readme)** makes use of light, surface and movement.
+**[Java Florist Shop](https://demos.creative-tim.com/material-kit-react/#/?ref=mkr-readme)** makes use of light, surface and movement.
 It uses a deliberate color choice, edge-to-edge imagery and large scale typography.
 The general layout resembles sheets of paper following multiple different layers, so that the depth and order is obvious.
 The navigation stays mainly on the left and the actions on the right.

 This new design has elements that have been the result of research regarding ink and paper and the way objects and materials interact in real life.
 The result is a beautiful and consistent set of elements that can get you started with your next project.
-Material Kit React is a great tool if you are looking to create a web presence for your Android application and need to be consistent, leaving the impression of visually similar elements.
+Java Florist Shop is a great tool if you are looking to create a web presence for your Android application and need to be consistent, leaving the impression of visually similar elements.
 It is also a great resource in its own right, looking gorgeous and helping you build your web pages.

-**[Material Kit React](https://demos.creative-tim.com/material-kit-react/#/?ref=mkr-readme)** was built with the help of [create-react-app](https://github.com/facebook/create-react-app) and it uses a framework built by our friends from **[Material-UI](https://material-ui.com/)**, who did an amazing job creating the backbone for the material effects, animations, ripples and transitions.
+**[Java Florist Shop](https://demos.creative-tim.com/material-kit-react/#/?ref=mkr-readme)** was built with the help of [create-react-app](https://github.com/facebook/create-react-app) and it uses a framework built by our friends from **[Material-UI](https://material-ui.com/)**, who did an amazing job creating the backbone for the material effects, animations, ripples and transitions.
 Big thanks to this team for the effort and forward thinking they put into it.

 ## Table of Contents